isomerpages/nyp-sirs/_digital-programmes/1e-alibaba-entrepreneur-startup-programme.md

 </ul>

 <h4>Testimonials</h4>
-<p><em>"I feel that the Alibaba is very advanced in terms of e-commerce and digital marketing.
+<p>"I feel that the Alibaba is very advanced in terms of e-commerce and digital marketing.
 The lecturers were all of a very high standard, both in terms of intellectual ability, practical knowledge, and even business sense.
-I was quite amazed that  the criteria is that they must have managed real business sites well before they are allowed to be lecturers."</em> - <b>Lucy Yow, New Asia Ferrell</b></p>
+I was quite amazed that  the criteria is that they must have managed real business sites well before they are allowed to be lecturers."</p>
+<b>- Lucy Yow, New Asia Ferrell</b>

 <h4>Fees</h4>